photoprism/photoprism-docs/docs/user-guide/library/index.md

 **During import:**

-* Files are copied or moved from their current directory to the *originals* folder
+* files are copied or moved from their current directory to the *originals* folder
 * duplicates are skipped automatically
 * imported files are given a unique file name and are sorted by year and month
 * the original file name is indexed as a file property